-- 1. A second failure of a nursing course (whether a "D," "F," "WF," or "U") constitutes grounds for immediate dismissal from the nursing program. - 2.
-For our associate-level programs, withdrawal from a third nursing course constitutes grounds for immediate dismissal from the nursing program.
-(For more information, see "Progression Policy" within this handbook.) - 3.
-Substantiated violations of academic integrity constitute grounds for dismissal from the nursing program.
-(For more information, see "Department Policy on Violations of Academic Integrity" within this handbook.) - 4.
-Gross misconduct, such as behaviors that endanger patient safety, patient confidentiality, or behaviors in direct opposition to the clinical instructor's direction, may result in immediate dismissal from the program. - 5.
-If, in the judgment of the instructor or supervisory person in a contracted clinical facility, there is reason to question the emotional or physical condition of a student or the safety or the quality of nursing care provided, the instructor has the responsibility to dismiss the student from the clinical or university laboratory.
-The plan for dismissal is as follows: - a.
-When an incident first occurs, the faculty will request the student to leave the clinical site/laboratory immediately.
+- 1. A second failure of any nursing course (whether a "D," "F," "WF," or "U"). - 2.
+Withdrawal from a third nursing nurse while enrolled in an associate-level nursing program.
+For more information, see "Progression Policy" within this handbook. - 3.
+Substantiated violations of academic integrity constitute grounds for immediate dismissal from the nursing program and (if the incident occurs mid-progression) and will prevent further course attendance/progression.
+For more information, see "Department Policy on Violations of Academic Integrity" within this handbook. - 4.
+Gross misconduct, such as behaviors that endanger patient safety, patient confidentiality, or behaviors in direct opposition to the clinical instructor's direction, constitute grounds for immediate dismissal from the nursing program and (if the incident occurs midprogression) will prevent further course attendance/progression.